Frequently Asked Questions

 2. Does trademark protection unconditionally depend on a registration obtained?

-No. Pursuant to Article 7/1-ı of Decree Law No. 556, well known trademarks within the meaning of Article 6 bis 1 of the Paris Convention are protected from similar subsequent national applications/registrations without respect to a national trademark registration.
-Furthermore, pursuant to Article 8/3 of Decree Law No. 556, earlier and genuine rights on an unregistered trademark are also protected from similar subsequent national applications/registrations.
+No. Pursuant to Article 6/4 of the IPC, well known trademarks within the meaning of Article 6 bis 1 of the Paris Convention are protected from similar subsequent national applications/registrations without respect to a national trademark registration.
+Furthermore, pursuant to Article 6/3 of the IPC, earlier and genuine rights on an unregistered trademark are also protected from similar subsequent national applications/registrations.

-3. Can three dimensional (3D) signs i.e, product shape and packaging, be registered as trademarks with Turkish Patent Institute?
+3. Can three dimensional (3D) signs i.e, product shape and packaging, be registered as trademarks with Turkish Patent and Trademark Office (“the Office”)?

-Similar to those signs that can be represented graphically, 3D signs that include the shape or packaging of the goods can be registered as trademarks provided that they satisfy the distinctiveness requirements outlined in Article 7 of Decree Law No.556 meaning that the 3D sign must be capable of distinguishing the goods and services of one undertaking from the goods and services of another.
+Similar to those signs that can be represented graphically, 3D signs that include the shape or packaging of the goods can be registered as trademarks provided that they satisfy the distinctiveness requirements outlined in Article 5 of the IPC meaning that the 3D sign must be capable of distinguishing the goods and services of one undertaking from the goods and services of another.

 4. Is there a use requirement before/after applying for a trademark registration?

 It is not required that the trademark be in use during the period of application or registration.
-However, if the mark has not been put to genuine use for a continuous period of 5 years upon its registration, an action can be filed with the IP Courts for cancellation on grounds of non-use.
+However, pursuant to Article 9 of the IPC, if the trademark has not been put into use for a continuous period of 5 years upon its registration without a justifiable reason, in respect of the goods and services to be registered; or has been put into a five year uninterrupted non-usage, an action can be filed before the court for revocation on grounds of non-use.

 5. Are coexistence of trademarks and/or coexistence agreements and letters of consent accepted under Turkish law?

-6. Could the cancellation of a trademark on the grounds of non-use be argued before the Turkish Patent Institute during the administrative stage?
+6. Could the revocation of a trademark on the grounds of non-use be argued before the Office during the administrative stage?

 7. What are the administrative and judicial procedures for registering a trademark?

-8. What are the conditions for registering an industrial design?
+8. What are the conditions for registering a design?

-Under Article 5 of the Decree Law Pertaining to the Protection of Industrial Designs No. 554, a design must be novel and of an individual character in order to be registered as an industrial design.
+Under Article 56 of the IPC, a design must be novel and of an individual character in order to be registered as a design.

-9. What are the administrative and judicial procedures for registering an industrial design?
+9. What are the administrative and judicial procedures for registering a design?

-10. If a conflict arises about a trademark and industrial design registrations that cannot be solved in the administrative stage before the Turkish Patent Institute and is referred to the IP Court, are the parties bound by the evidences submitted to the Turkish Patent Institute during the IP Court proceedings?
+10. If a conflict arises about a trademark and design registrations that cannot be solved in the administrative stage before the Office and is referred to the IP Court, are the parties bound by the evidences submitted to the Office during the IP Court proceedings?

-Even though there is no provision worded to as to be explicitly applicable to this matter, recent Court of Appeal precedent requires the parties to be bound by the evidences submitted to the Turkish Patent Institute during the IP Court proceedings as well.
+Even though there is no provision worded to as to be explicitly applicable to this matter, recent Court of Appeal precedents require the parties to be bound by the evidences submitted to the Office during the IP Court proceedings as well.

-The simple signed PoA cannot be used for Court proceedings, since these require a notarized PoA.
-The power of attorney provided by foreign entities must also be apostilled according to the Hague Convention.
+In case of Court proceedings, it is necessary to submit PoA and the PoA must be notarized.
+The PoA provided by foreign entities must also be apostilled according to the Hague Convention.
 Instead of an apostille should that be unavailable, an approval by the nearest Turkish Consulate would also suffice.

 12. What is considered literary and artistic work and how is it protected?